Gr\"obner fans of Specht ideals: Introduction

-A finite subset $G$ of $I_\lambda$ is called a \textbf{universal Gr\"obner basis}, if $G$ is a Gr\"obner basis of $I_\lambda$ with respect to any monomial order.
+For an ideal $I \subset S$, a finite subset $G$ of $I$ is called a \textbf{universal Gr\"obner basis} if $G$ is a Gr\"obner basis of $I$ with respect to any monomial order.
 In their unpublished manuscript, Haiman and Woo found a universal Gr\"obner basis of $I_\lambda$, and Murai and the authors of the present paper gave a short proof of this result (\cite{OMY}).
 See Theorem~\ref{HW} below.
 In the present paper, we study the number of all possible initial ideals of $I_\lambda$.
-By the above universal Gr\"obner basis, we see that the initial ideal $\init_\prec(I_\lambda)$ depends only the order of variables $x_{\sigma(1)} \prec x_{\sigma(2)} \prec \cdots \prec x_{\sigma(n)}$ for $\sigma \in \fS_n$.
 The following is a main result of this paper.